paulputter/pebble-happimeter/APISpecification.md

 ## API Description
 ###### A REST API

-Preliminary v1 specification.
+Preliminary v1.1 specification.
 Using PHP/Slim at the development server of Rain.

-### Attention(s)
+### Attentions
 1. URL: [http://team9.coins.he-hosting.de/api](http://team9.coins.he-hosting.de/api)
+2. The Names of request body are not case sensitive, but names of response body are.
-2. The timezone is Europe/Berlin.
+3. The timezone is Europe/Berlin.

 ### Response format of failed request